hgedia/blog.nil.foundation-hg/_posts/2022-02-20-dbms-replication-protocol.md

    > other data can and will be removed [https://vitalik.ca/general/2021/12/06/endgame.html](https://vitalik.ca/general/2021/12/06/endgame.html)
    > and everyone is okay with it.
    >
-   > I was even asked by a well-known fellow very close to Ethereum foundation
+   > I was even asked by a well-known fellow something like "What do you want
-   > something like "What do you want to store in the database besides
+   > to store in the database besides account-value data?
+It iS nOt a DaTaBaSe,
-   > account-value data?
-It iS nOt a DaTaBaSe, what do you want?"
+   > what do you want?"
    >
    > I never spoke to that fellow again since then.